akhilsmokie/vault-bridge/README.md

-<h1 align="center">🌾 Vault Backed Token</h1>
+<h1 align="center">🌾 Vault Bridge Token</h1>

 <div align="center">

-Vault Backed Token is the core of the Stake The Bridge system.
+Vault Bridge Token is the core of the Stake The Bridge system.
 Built from the ground up to be reusable, it offers complete STB functionality out of the box, allowing you to create vbTokens in just a few lines of code.

 </div>